Wilmslow: Economy

 The town is part of the Golden Triangle together with Alderley Edge and Prestbury.
 It grew in popularity in the Victorian era as a desirable area for wealthy North West (most generally Manchester) merchants to move out to once the railways arrived and connected the towns.

-Wilmslow is the founding location of clothing giant Umbro which has its headquarters in the area.
+Wilmslow is the founding location of sports equipment manufacturer Umbro which has its headquarters in the area.

 The town is a key location for Royal London, the mutual financial services company.
 The Information Commissioner's Office, one of the government's executive agencies, is also based in Wilmslow.

 The UK headquarters of Waters Corporation, an American manufacturer of analytical laboratory instruments, is located on Altrincham Road in Wilmslow, at the site of Huntingdon Life Sciences' Stamford Lodge facility, which was demolished in 2012.

 Wilmslow and its close surroundings are served by several car showrooms of notable marques.
 These include Aston Martin, Porsche, Ferrari, Jaguar, Maserati, Land Rover, Bentley, McLaren, Rolls-Royce and Lamborghini.
 The town's Aston Martin dealership sells the highest number of Aston Martins in the UK; a high demand stimulated largely by the high level of affluence in the town.